c-mertes/RNAseq-ASHG19/README.md

 We set up a Slack workspace to facilitate communication among the participants as well as the rare disease RNA-seq community in general.
 Please sign up [here](https://tinyurl.com/y3f5koke).
 We hope to have active conversations and interactions during the workshop and also in the future within this workspace.

-During the workshop we will use interactive R notebooks (IR notebooks), which are similar to the well-known IPython notebooks.
-We have for each part of the workshop one notebook.
-At the end of each notebook we provide a little exercise where you can test your new skills.
+During the workshop we will use an interactive R notebook (IR notebooks), which is similar to the well-known IPython notebook.
+After each section there will be a little exercise that you can do to test your new skills.

 This workshop is accompanied with a [colab notebook](http://tinyurl.com/RNA-ASHG-colab).
 In order to edit it, please save a copy of the notebook to your private Google Drive account.